Banking · Personal & Corporate · Serbia Updated June 2026

 Banca Intesa Serbia

 Italian-owned (Intesa Sanpaolo).
-Large branch network across Serbia.
-Strong corporate banking capabilities.
-Good for companies with Italian or EU connections.
+A large branch network across Serbia and strong corporate banking — good for companies with Italian or EU connections.

 OTP Bank Serbia

 Hungarian-owned.
-Competitive fee structure for personal and corporate accounts.
-Good for clients with Eastern European business ties.
+A competitive fee structure for personal and corporate accounts — good for clients with Eastern-European business ties.

 Komercijalna Banka

-Serbian domestic bank.
-Extensive ATM and branch network nationwide.
-Good option for clients outside Belgrade and Novi Sad who need broader access.
+Serbian domestic bank with an extensive ATM and branch network nationwide — a good option for clients outside Belgrade and Novi Sad who need broader access.

-Important: Serbian bank policies for non-residents change periodically — what is accepted at one bank today may change next month.
-Relocation Serbia stays current on which banks are opening accounts for specific nationalities and what the current document requirements are.
-We advise you on the best option for your specific situation before any appointment is booked.
+Important: Serbian bank policies for non-residents change periodically — what's accepted at one bank today may change next month.
+We stay current on which banks are opening accounts for specific nationalities and what the current document requirements are, and advise on the best option for your situation before any appointment is booked.

 Required documents

-Document requirements differ between personal and corporate accounts.
-Relocation Serbia provides a personalised document checklist for your specific situation before any appointment is booked.
+Requirements differ between personal and corporate accounts.
+We provide a personalised checklist for your specific situation before any appointment — nothing is left to chance at the counter.

 Personal account